Architectural Photographers’ job is to produce impactful images after the completion of a project.

-Often I hear the phrase “ It looks like a million dollars “, while it’s our job to make the photos impeccable and glamours it not always the case.
+Often I hear the phrase “ It looks like a million dollars “, while it’s our job to make the photos impeccable and glamorous it is not always the case.

-In this series of articles, I want to take you to behind the scenes of the architectural photography profession.
+In this series of articles, I want to take you behind the scenes of architectural photography work.

 Yes, I am going to show you how those perfection of creation looks in real professional images and how it looks after we put our own special sauce on those images.

 We must start with one of our most known pictures for an inspiration home luxury development.